 A Toolkit for Community Shared Power

-what we are developing based upon lessons learned at Brooklyn Microgrid, which is a pilot project for a local energy sharing economy using blockchain
+an explanation of what I am developing with Brooklyn Microgrid, which is a pilot project for a local energy sharing economy using digital ledger technology

 The centralized energy grid of today is moving towards a more decentralized architecture that distributes decision making to the grid edge, both technically and democratically.